rwxrob/boost/days.md

   Most OSes and Other Languages Were First Written in C Only Language Closer to Hardware is Assembly

+Perl
+  Learn to Think Like Programmer

+Python
+  C Stub in Python

 Code Go for Utilities, Services, and Cloud-Native
   Know Meaning of "Cloud", "Cloud-Native", "Serverless", and "DevOps" Learn Go 1.16+ (And Nothing Else)

 Get Good to Gig
   Employment is About Trust